-The longer-term goals of this Project are to contribute to: improved seabed ecosystems particularly on the Southeast Asia continental shelf and other critical seabed habitats; improved national fisheries management policies of the bottom trawling that threatens the demersal fish stocks and critical seabed habitat linkages; and enhanced uptake of best practices in fisheries management and biodiversity conservation in the design and implementation of regional and national fisheries management systems.
-The medium-term objectives are to: build the resilience of Southeast Asian bottom trawl fisheries to the effects of high and increasing levels of fishing effort on seabed habitats; improve the understanding among stakeholders, including fisherfolk, scientists, policy-makers, and fisheries managers, of the seabed ecosystem and fishery linkages as basis for integrated fisheries and ecosystem/habitat management; and build the capacity of fisheries departments/ministries and all relevant private partnerships to engage in meaningful activities regarding the improvement of fisheries and management of interactions between fisheries and critical seabed habitats.
+The longer-term goals of this Project are to contribute to: improved seabed ecosystems particularly on the Southeast Asia continental shelf and other critical seabed habitats; improved national fisheries management policies of the destructive fishing including bottom trawling that threatens the demersal and pelagic fish stocks and critical seabed habitat linkages; and enhanced uptake of best practices in fisheries management and biodiversity conservation in the design and implementation of regional and national fisheries management systems.
+The medium-term objectives are to: build the resilience of Southeast Asian bottom trawl fisheries to the effects of high and increasing levels of fishing effort on seabed habitats; improve the understanding among stakeholders, including fisherfolk, scientists, policy-makers, and fisheries management; and build the capacity of fisheries departments/ministries and all relevant private partnerships to engage in meaningful activities regarding the improvement of fisheries and management of interactions between fisheries and critical seabed habitats.
 The related end-of-project targets are:

-• by 2024, regional data management systems are established for effective fishing management and monitoring of the effects of bottom trawling on seabed habitats;

-- by 2024, six effective fish shelters and/or artificial reefs are established that have potential in enhancing fisheries resources in the Southeast Asia continental shelf; - by 2025, fisheries management policies on the best practices and fishing gear innovations are developed and implemented; - by 2025, about 20% improved bottom trawlers are adopting the best practices and fishing gear innovations and reducing their effects on the sea-bed habitats. - by 2025, about 25% reduction of carbon footprint from bottom trawling in Southeast Asia is achieved
+- by 2025, regional data management systems are established for effective fishing management and monitoring of the effects of bottom trawling on seabed habitats; - by 2025, Effective fish shelters and/or artificial fish habitats are built that have potential in enhancing fisheries resources in the Southeast Asia continental shelf; - by 2025, fisheries management policies on the best practices and fishing gear innovations are developed and implemented; - by 2025, about 20% improved bottom trawlers are adopting the best practices and fishing gear innovations and reducing their effects on the sea-bed habitats. - by 2025, about 25% reduction of carbon footprint from bottom trawling in Southeast Asia is achieved